 Speak to Gladys and tell her Relle sent you.

 There is a wonderful, young, solo safari arranger who runs his own business - Mourice Maqway in Arusha (cell +255 758261856, email email@example.com).
 Mourice is absolutely someone you can trust to arrange trips that meet your individual needs - extremely reliable, excellent English, and just a sweetheart to travel with.
 Very important, he is a safe driver and very handy as a mechanic in case anything breaks down (very useful in Africa in general).
 If you are in Tanzania for work, volunteering, or studies - he is great for short one or two day trips as well as longer adventures.
 He is well connected with others so can arrange help with in-country airlines (like Precision Air) or other travel groups.
 Our university has sent many faculty members to Tanzania and Mourice has helped many of us arrange both airport pick-ups and safaris in the Northern region.
-So if you'd rather support a local individual at a reasonable rate rather than a commercial group - this is someone many of us can recommend highly. over 6 years agoAnswered by L.Chen, Univ. of California SanFrancisco via Travellr.com
+So if you'd rather support a local individual at a reasonable rate rather than a commercial group - this is someone many of us can recommend highly. almost 7 years agoAnswered by L.Chen, Univ. of California SanFrancisco via Travellr.com

 The best guide ever is Godlisten Moshi.
 He's experienced, knowledgeable and an all around super nice guy.

 It's not just me who thinks he's a wonderful guide.
 Check out all the wonderful comments people say about him on tripadvisor.com.
-Plus he's Tanzanian so you can feel good knowing your $$ is supporting the local community there. almost 6 years agoAnswered by Lynne via WorldNomads.com
+Plus he's Tanzanian so you can feel good knowing your $$ is supporting the local community there. about 6 years agoAnswered by Lynne via WorldNomads.com

 I have been to tanzania for a trek and safari and then went back to live with a family for two months (I became good friends with my trek guide and lived with his wife and children).
 He arranges tours, safaris and treks as well, speaks Kiswahili and English and is a wonderful person.